IE Brown Executive MBA

 • Gain a language and structure to forge innovative and executable solutions to the critical challenges facing business and society today

-• Apply principles of leadership and management to foster innovation, creativity, and social responsibility in organizations
+• Apply principles of leadership and management to foster innovation, creativity and timely decisions

 Capstone: The Key Reflection Project